-Give the potting soil a really good soak in case the high temperature have dried out the soil and mist the leaves to alleviate drought stress.
+Give the potting soil a really good soak in case the high temperature has dried out the soil and mist the leaves to alleviate drought stress.

 Prune the brown tips back with a sharp pair of pruners and the spider plant should remain healthy.

-Temperatures Cooler then 55°F (12°C) and Cold Window Sills Cause Brown Leaf Tips
+Temperatures Cooler than 55°F (12°C) and Cold Window Sills Cause Brown Leaf Tips

-Spider plants are native to warm tropical environments and do not tolerate cold temperature well which causes the leaf tips to turn brown.
+Spider plants are native to warm tropical environments and do not tolerate cold temperatures well which causes the leaf tips to turn brown.

-Spider plants can tolerate temperatures of 55°F (12°C) without adverse affects but if the temperature is is lower then this in the evenings then it can result in brown leaf tips.
+Spider plants can tolerate temperatures of 55°F (12°C) without adverse effects but if the temperature is lower than this in the evenings then it can result in brown leaf tips.